capaj/graphtype/README.md

 I (and maybe everyone) don't know the exact reasons, but Apollo's codebase is too large to find out what is the problem.

-On the other hand, `gql-tsqb` is as simple as possible tool by design, and the logic is quite easy.
+On the other hand, `graphtype` is as simple as possible tool by design, and the logic is quite easy.
 So I think if some issues happen we can fix them easily.

 ## Multiple Queries problem